7:00AM to 5:00PM

 Now, attach some ledger boards based on the flange height.
 Note that the tub will “rest” on these boards.

-Proceed by dry fitting the overflow and waste drains and the drain shoe, keeping the replacement on its side.
+Proceed by dry fitting the overflow and waste drains or tub drain and the drain shoe, keeping the replacement on its side.
 Secure the joints using a sealant.

-Now is when you’ll have to install the tub by sliding it carefully to sit on the ledge board.
-After that’s done, screw it tightly to the studs.
+Now is when you’ll have to install the tub by sliding it carefully to sit on the ledge board or cement board.
+After it’s carefully set, screw it tightly to the studs.
+Note: You have the option not to use the cement board and attach directly to the wall studs.

 Here, you should know that some units must be placed on mortar beds according to the manufacturer’s instructions.
 That’s why you’ll have to prepare one for such tubs before installing them.

-Connect the drains to the pipes through the access hole and reattach the faucet plumbing.
-Plus, you must replace leaking, broken, or worn parts.
+Connect the drains to the pipes through the access drain hole.
+Screw the strainer cover over the drain opening in the floor of the tub and reattach the accessories like the faucet plumbing, tub spout and shower head, etc. Plus, you must replace leaking, broken, or worn parts.

 And once all the sealant used for the connections has dried up, test the tub for leaks by filling it with water.
 After that, you’ll have to fix them as necessary.